SPC120/university/applied-developer-course/lab9-oracleanalyticscloud/oracleanalyticscloud.md

 # Hospital Admin Insights from Oracle Analytics Cloud
 ## Introduction
-Up to this point in the course, you have used, manipulated, and analyzed all kinds of hospital and patient data.
-Now, we arrive to the visualization and sharing of data insights through Oracle Analytics Cloud.
+Up to this point in the course, you have worked with and manipulated all kinds of hospital and patient data.
+Now, we will perform some data analysis on the patient data gathered into the Autonomous Data Warehouse.
+In this lab you will learn how to visualization and sharing of data insights through Oracle Analytics Cloud.

 ### Objectives